Powerlearnproject/se-day1-assignment-obumxyz/README.md

 While the Agile methodology is more open to ongoing collaboration and unexpected changes, the waterfall model follows a highly structured path.

-Appropriate Scenarios for Waterfall Methodology
+Appropriate Scenarios for Waterfall Methodology;

 1. Government Projects or Regulatory Systems: A government agency requires the development of a software system to handle sensitive and highly regulated data, such as tax collection or social security benefits.

 2. Construction and Infrastructure Software: A software system is being developed to manage large-scale infrastructure projects, like the planning and tracking of a dam construction.